 A SYNC operation brings all outputs that have not been excluded (by the ignore SYNC bit) to a preset condition before allowing the outputs to begin clocking in synchronicity.
-The preset condition takes into account the settings in each of the channel start high bits and its phase offset.
+The preset condition takes into account the settings in each of the channel's start high bit and its phase offset.
 These settings govern both the static state of each output when the SYNC operation is happening and the state and relative phase of the outputs when they begin clocking again upon completion of the SYNC operation.
-Between outputs and after synchronization, this allows for the setting of phase offsets.
+A SYNC operation must take place in order for the phase offsets setting to take effect.